Sigurd Snake-in-the-Eye: Early life

-The death of Ragnar Lothbrok and the Great Heathen Army
+Death of Ragnar Lothbrok and the Great Heathen Army

 Most of the legendary sources say that King Ælla of Northumbria killed Ragnar Lothbrok, in about 865, by having him thrown into a pit of snakes.
 According to traditional accounts, Ragnar is reputed to have exclaimed as he was dying: "How the young pigs would grunt if they knew what the old boar suffers!"
 Sigurd and his siblings were reportedly informed of their father's fate by an envoy from Ælla.
 As he heard the news, Sigurd was supposedly so affected that he cut himself to the bone with a knife he held in his hand; his brother Björn Ironside supposedly gripped a spear so tightly that the imprint of his fingers was left in the wood.
 Sigurd and his brothers swore they would avenge Ragnar's death.

 In 865–866, the Viking leaders Ivar the Boneless and Ubbe crossed the North Sea with a stor hær ("Great Army").
 Traditional accounts claim that all the surviving sons of Ragnar apart from Ivar launched a first attack on Ælla's kingdom, which failed.
 Sigurd's brother, Ivar the Boneless, devised a strategy in which the Great Heathen Army occupied and sacked York, to provoke Ælla into engaging on the Vikings' terms.
 Under Ivar's plan, the Vikings feigned retreat, leading Ælla to underestimate them and become encircled.
 According to Ragnarssona þáttr (The Tale of Ragnar's Sons, part of the Sagas of Ragnar Lothbrok), Ælla was captured alive and executed afterwards by blood eagle.